ktmathews89/cg_summer_2018/lesson_7/2_cat_project_challenges.md

 Repeat this process for all your sections.
 Keep incrementally resizing your browser to find breaks, add media queries and styles to fix those breaks.
 When you are done, your site should look good on ALL browsers and devices.

 #### Still Confused?
 Or just want a Debrief of What you Learned?

-Here is a nice reading with pretty images to debrief all this stuff you just did!
-The person who wrote it is focusing on styles changing from desktop to tablet to mobile.
-It would be good to skim and look at the pictures.
-You might pick up some tips for the next project you create :)
+Here the internetingishard article again.
+Its has some nice reading with pretty images to debrief all this stuff you just did!

 [Responsive Design Article](https://internetingishard.com/html-and-css/responsive-design/)